SAFEGUARDING AT SEVEN STARS

 Further information to keep your children safe

-Please see the blue links below if you would like further information about sharing safe messages with your children.
+Please see the links below if you would like further information about sharing safe messages with your children.

 Sexual harassment in schools: how should parents respond?